FrancescoNoccioli/FrancescoNoccioli/README.md

-# Scratch Warfare
+# Projects
-This is the Sequel of Rainbow Six Scratch.
+Scratch Warfare: This is the Sequel of Rainbow Six Scratch.
 Current version: Beta 1